amendl/SuperNEMO_ML_applications/README.md

  * Use generative adversarial networks with convolutional autoencoders for track clustering.
  * Predict associated calorimeter hit(s) using single-label classification on clustered events or multi-label classification on not clustered events.
 # Progress
- * Currently discussing with Tomas how to incorporate ML into his fitting algorithm.
+ * Discussing with Tomas how to incorporate ML into his fitting algorithm.
  * Tested track counting model on real data.
 Summary of all efforts is that the model adapts **pretty well** on measured data.
  * First parts of CapsNET layer, hoping to finish this soon.
- * **Currently working on autoencoders**
+ * **Currently working on autoencoders** - I have done some simple tests with Matteos architecture.
+Now trying to use variational autoencoders.
 ## Calculating number of tracks
  * Counting tracks done on my_generator (works really well).
 It removes the problem that [SN-IEGenerator](https://github.com/SuperNEMO-DBD/SN-IEgenerator) sometimes generates event with less tracks.
  * Tested on real data, two main problems: